robmasocco/AOS-TAG/ideas.md

 ## KERNEL-SIDE ARCHITECTURE

 - Centralized architecture: there's only one binary search tree to lookup active instances, register new ones, or delete existing ones from.
 Indexed by keys, each entry contains the tag descriptor for that instance, if present.
-Max 256 nodes should be allowed.
 Only for shared instances.
 - The tag descriptor is an index in a kernel-level shared array of structs: pointers and two rw_semaphores.
-- In the array structures, first things checked by every syscall are the semaphores, then IMMEDIATELY the validity of the pointer.
+- In the array structs, first things checked by every syscall are the semaphores, then IMMEDIATELY the validity of the pointer.
-- The device file driver only has to lock and scan the array.
+- The device file driver only has to scan the array.
-- Permissions are implemented as simple checks of the current EUID against the creator's EUID when a thread does a tag_get.
-Such EUID is stored upon creation of the instance and checked each time it is reopened.
+- Permissions are implemented as simple checks of the current EUID against the creator's EUID when a thread calls a *send* or a *receive* on an active instance.
+Such EUID is stored upon creation of the instance and checked each time it is acted upon.
 - When loaded, this does a *try_module_get* on the *scth* module in the *init_module*, which is a dependency, releasing it with a *module_put* in *cleanup_module*.
 - Routines should be embedded into functions, to simplify code-writing, system calls definitions and device drivers coding (if we ever get to that).